 This option allows you to only bet when the jackpot is a set amount or higher.
 So if you choose $7 million, you will only bet on the draw when the jackpot is at a minimum of $7 million.

 Why Are Two of the Extra Games Selected by Default?

 Convenience.
-In Germany players almost always play the extra games, since they maximise their chances of winning and, since the majority of people who play this game at Lottoland are German, it makes the most sense to have it set up this way.
+In Germany players almost always use the extra games, since they maximise their chances of winning and, since the majority of people who bet on this game at Lottoland are German, it makes the most sense to have it set up this way.
 The GlückSpirale is not added by default, however, as it is only drawn on Saturdays.

-If you wish to disable the extra games and just play a standard $1.50 six number pick just untick the boxes underneath the main ticket area, on the bottom right hand corner.
+If you wish to disable the extra games and just bet with the standard $1.50 six number pick just untick the boxes underneath the main bet slip area, on the bottom right hand corner.

 How High Are German Lotto Jackpots?

 The German Lotto has no jackpot cap which allows it to grow quite high.
 The current record jackpot is €45.3 million (approx. $66.9 million) making it the second highest jackpot of any national lottery in Europe.
 Only Italy's SuperEnalotto is higher, though its jackpot odds are nowhere near as favourable as 6/49.

 What Are the Odds of Winning the German Lotto?

 The German Lotto's success is due to the fact that it offers high jackpots and overall prize values at good odds, split out over nine different prize divisions.
 You can see full details of these prize divisions, and their odds, in the table below: